ncatlab/nlab-content/pages/3/5/0/1/1053/content.md

 * {#Szabo78} M.E.
 Szabo, _Algebra of Proofs_, Studies in Logic and the Foundations of Mathematics, vol. 88 (1978), North-Holland.

-(that was before Girard introduced the "linear" terminology).
+> (that was before Girard introduced the "linear" terminology).

-More recent articles exploring this include
+More recent articles exploring this:

 * {#dePaiva89} [[Valeria de Paiva]], _The Dialectica Categories_, _Contemporary Mathematics_ 92, 1989. ([web] (http://www.cs.bham.ac.uk/~vdp/publications/dial87.pdf))